DHTMLX/docs-diagram/docs/api/editor/linegap_property.md

 ### Description

-@short: Optional, adds an offset for two connected shapes, and fills the gap with an additional line
+@short: Optional.
+Adds an offset for two connected shapes, and fills the gap with an additional line

 ### Usage